defold/doc/docs/en/manuals/collection-proxy.md

 1. Add a collection proxy component to a game object by <kbd>right-clicking</kbd> a game object and selecting <kbd>Add Component ▸ Collection Proxy</kbd> from the context menu.

 2. Set the *Collection* property to reference a collection that you wish to dynamically load into the runtime at a later point.
-The reference is static and makes sure that all the content of the referenced collection end up in the final game.
+This is a static build-time dependency: the referenced collection and its dependencies are compiled.
+Unless *Exclude* is checked, they are included in the main bundle.
+With *Exclude* checked, resources referenced only through excluded proxies can be omitted from the main bundle for Live Update, and the unloaded proxy can be redirected to another compiled collection at runtime as described below.

 ![add proxy component](images/collection-proxy/create_proxy.png)